miklevin/MikeLev.in/_posts/2024-11-24-science-geek-ai-benchmark.md

 ---
 title: "A Science Geek AI Benchmark"
 permalink: /futureproof/science-geek-ai-benchmark/
 description: Forget the usual AI benchmarks—this one tests creativity, science savvy, and poetic flair.
 A clever riddle blending Conway’s Law, Maxwell’s equations, and Planck’s quanta pushes AI to combine accuracy with artistry.
 ChatGPT 4o nailed it with an AABB rhyming response, proving it’s more than a fact machine—it’s a science geek poetry champ.
 See why this benchmark outshines the rest!
-(I let it write the description)
+(I let ChatGPT write the description &#151;Mike)
 layout: post
 sort_order: 5
 ---